 The U.S. Embassy New Zealand Public Affairs Section (PAS) of the U.S. Department of State is pleased to announce that funding is available through its Public Diplomacy Grants Program.
 This is an Annual Program Statement, outlining our funding priorities, the strategic themes we focus on, and the procedures for submitting requests for funding.
 Please carefully follow all instructions below.
 This notice is subject to availability of funding.

-Purpose of Grants: PAS New Zealand invites Statement of Interest (SOI) for projects that strengthen security and military cooperation and coordination, promote the mutual benefits of bilateral trade and investment, and deepen the relationships with Pacific communities, in New Zealand, Niue and the Cook Islands, based on our shared values and heritage.
-All programs must include an American cultural element, or connection with American expert/s, organization/s, or institution/s in a specific field that will promote increased understanding of U.S. policy and perspectives.
+Purpose of Grants: PAS New Zealand invites Statement of Interest (SOI) for projects that strengthen cooperation and understanding between the United States and New Zealand, promote the mutual benefits of bilateral trade and investment, and deepen the relationships with Pacific communities, in New Zealand, Niue and the Cook Islands, based on our shared values and heritage.
+All programs must include an American cultural element or share U.S. expertise/perspective, or connection with American expert/s, organization/s, or institution/s in a specific field that will promote increased understanding of the United States.

 Examples of PAS Grants Program projects include, but are not limited to: